• Home

 what part should I sing?

-Our Thursday group is split into three sections: Soprano, Alto and Bass.
+We sing in harmony and often split into three sections: Soprano, Alto and Bass.

 If you're new to singing in harmony, here's our general rule of thumb: